Supporting Loved Ones in Recovery During the Holidays

 The holidays should be a time for enjoying the company of loved ones.
 If you have someone in recovery in your life, let them know that you support their sobriety and will accommodate their needs.
 This period can be particularly challenging, and your support can make a significant difference.
 Being a champion for your loved one’s recovery is the best gift you can give.
 If they are not ready to be around alcohol, do not serve any.
 Instead, focus on their importance in your celebration.
 By following these tips, you can make a meaningful impact on your loved ones in recovery and help them maintain their path to sobriety.

-Melissa Adendorff is a Registered Counsellor at Changes Rehab in JHB
+Dr. Rajesh Bhoola is a Group Medical Practitioner at Changes Rehab in JHB

 Scroll to top